 Causes of Canine Diabetes in Dogs

-This Diabetes Mellitus is generally developed at an age between seven and nine years.
-I heard that reproductive hormones may place non sprayed female dogs at higher risk, but this was not the case in Gingy’s condition, she was sprayed at the age of 6 months.
+This Diabetes mellitus is generally developed at an age between seven and nine years.
+I heard that reproductive hormones may place unsprayed female dogs at higher risk, but this was not the case in Gingy’s condition, she was spared at the age of 6 months.

 Now is time to appreciate and educate myself and be responsible for the daily care of my great companion poodle doggy Gingy. .

 Diabetes in Dogs is NOT a Death Sentence!

 What is Canine Diabetes?

 Diabetes is a disease of the pancreas that affects the body's ability to control its blood sugar levels.
 The pancreas is responsible for producing a hormone called insulin which keeps blood sugar levels balanced.